rxcrh/smrustpro/conways/README.md

 ## Conway's Game of Life

-Implemented in Rust with a CLI.
+Implemented Conways Game of Life in Rust with using a TUI.

+### Todo
+ - [ ] add database for storing new automata